Koreans in China: North Koreans in China

 China has a large number of North Korean refugees, estimated in the tens of thousands.
 Some North Korean refugees who are unable to obtain transport to South Korea instead marry Chaoxianzu and settle down in China, blending into the community; however, they are still subject to deportation if discovered by the authorities.
 Although the PRC government estimated 10,000 refugees in the country, the United Nations alleged between 30,000 and 50,000 refugees, of which 75 percent are women.
 A large number of them experience forced marriage and human trafficking, although two academics have argued that many cases are more voluntary than forced.
 Most of the refugees originate from North Hamgyong Province.
-Victor Cha states that 86% of refugees seek passage to South Korea rather than remain in China, but this is disputed by The Hankyoreh.
-According to a 2015 UC Santa Cruz paper, many North Korean refugees met locals who gave aid to them and did not judge them for their communist origins.
+Victor Cha states that 86% of refugees seek passage to South Korea rather than remain in China, but this is disputed by The Hankyoreh..
+According to a 2015 UC Santa Cruz paper, many North Korean refugees felt that China was the place where locals gave aid to them and did not judge them for their communist origins.

 North Koreans seen as politically reliable by their government can acquire passports and visas for travelling to China.
 As of 2011, there are an estimated 4,000 to 5,000 North Koreans residing as legal resident aliens in China.
 An increasing number are applying for naturalization as Chinese citizens; this requires a certificate of loss of North Korean nationality, which North Korean authorities have recently become more reluctant to issue.
 Major North Korean universities, such as the Kim Il-sung University and the Pyongyang University of Foreign Studies, send a few dozen exchange students to Peking University and other top-ranked Chinese universities each year.

 In June 2012, the Los Angeles Times reported that Beijing and Pyongyang had signed an agreement to grant as many as 40,000 industrial trainee visas to North Koreans to permit them to work in China per year; the first batch of workers arrived earlier in the year in the city of Tumen in Yanbian Korean Autonomous Prefecture.
 There have been reportedly 130 North Korean state-run restaurants in 12 countries, with most in China.
 Two have been found in Beijing, three in Shanghai, and others in Dandong.